What is CCPA?

 - Suing companies for data breaches

+All digital commerce brands need to comply with payment regulations like eCommerce PCI compliance to guarantee the safety of transactions.
 The CCPA applies to any company collecting any consumers’ personal information for profit or financial benefit of its shareholders or other owners, any company doing business in the State of California, and any company satisfying one or more of the following thresholds:

 - Has annual gross revenues in excess of $25,000,000; or